 The word resume means "to sum up."
 This is literally a one page summary of your education, experience, and skills.

 There are several correct ways to structure your resume.
-For a recent college grad, you will typically put your personal contact information (*including email address) at the top, followed by an objective (explanation about the specific job/position you are applying for; a great place to craft in elements from your personal mission statement and elevator pitch), and your hard and soft skills.
+For a recent college grad, you will typically put your personal contact information (*including email address, LinkedIn URL, cell number) at the top, followed by a summary (basic overview of the value you have to offer relative to the job you are applying for) and your hard and soft skills.
 Then you will put a section on your education--including the full name of your degree, and list courses you took that directly apply to your ability to do the specific job you are applying for.
 Finally, you will include a section on your work and other experience.